rajeshvijayarajan/splunk_ezmeral/README.md

 - Istio is used to handle ingress

 To launch the Splunk Cluster:
-- Launch the operator (kubectl apply -f url-of-splunk-operator-yaml-file)
+- Launch the operator (kubectl apply -f https://github.com/splunk/splunk-operator/releases/download/1.0.1/splunk-operator-install.yaml)
-- Launch the splunk instance (kubectl apply -f ./deploy-splunk.yaml)
+- Launch the splunk instance (kubectl apply -f ./deploy-splunk.yml)